 Today's highly intricate software systems must be tested for potential weaknesses and faults.
-Chaos Engineering, like the name implies, is a process that involves testing a software's ability to handle failures without affecting systematic functionality.
-By testing a software's resiliency, Chaos Engineering can identify failures and correct them as needed.
+Chaos engineering, as the name implies, is a process that involves testing a software's ability to handle failures without affecting systematic functionality.
+By testing a software's resiliency, development teams can identify failures and proactively address them.

 Why Use Chaos Engineering Tools?

-Chaos Engineering tools are a relatively new approach to software testing used to establish confidence in systems.
-Software platforms will inevitably fail, therefore it's critical to pinpoint weaknesses and fix them before they substantially impact business operations.
+Chaos engineering tools are a relatively new approach to traditional testing methods used to establish confidence in systems.
+Software platforms will inevitably fail, and therefore it's critical to pinpoint weaknesses and fix them before they negatively impact business operations.

 Top tech organizations such as Amazon, Netflix, and Microsoft utilize chaos engineering to achieve a better understanding of internal systematic behavior and flaws.
-The principles of Chaos Engineering are predicated on the idea of testing system architectures through various hypotheses and performance-based metrics.
-Through the deployment of assumptions and experiments, Chaos Engineering can provide a roadmap for uncovering infrastructural failures or unresponsive systems.
+The principles of this approach are predicated on the idea of testing system architectures through various hypotheses and performance-based metrics.
+Through the deployment of assumptions and successful chaos experiments, chaos engineering tools can provide a roadmap for uncovering infrastructural failures or unresponsive systems.

 - Simulate real-world scenarios: Create a set of tests that will determine how systems react to different variables.
 Use an experimental group to test various conditions and factors.

 - Review system metrics: Review system outcomes related to system performance and metrics.
-Determine failure rates against hypothesis and figure out a path forward to correct and fix reoccurring issues.
+Determine failure rates against hypotheses and figure out a path forward to correct and fix recurring issues.

-Creating an effective and well-rounded chaos toolkit can help your organization test resiliency and discover potential fault tolerances.
-Let's take a look at some of the tools that can be utilized to optimize your systems.
+Creating an effective and well-rounded practice can help your organization test resiliency and discover potential fault tolerances.
+Let's take a look at some of the popular chaos engineering tools that can be utilized to optimize your systems.